-Using Ring’s video doorbells to protect our homes is pretty common.
-Someone rings the bell, you see them on the Ring app, and that’s pretty much that.
+Using Ring’s video doorbells and cameras to protect our homes is pretty common.
+Someone rings the bell or walks past, you see them on the Ring app, and that’s pretty much that.
 But what about if you want to protect something a little more mobile?
 Say – your car?

 In the ongoing pursuit of security, you may want to make your car more secure, going beyond regular dashcams.
 I mean, after all, you already have the Ring app, so it’s as simple as just adding an extra camera.
 But is this a good idea?
 And if so, how do you go about making it work?